Exploring our Privilege

 (Participants should attend all sessions)

-How: We expect that to have more applicants than spaces for this book club.
-Claxton parents will receive half of the seats and remaining participants will be chosen to create a cross-section of ACS schools.
-Participants will be notified on October 3.
+We expect that to have more applicants than spaces for this book club.
+Participants will be chosen to create a cross-section of ACS schools

 More about White Kids - Growing Up with Privilege in a Racially Divided America: